llefranc/42_taskmaster/README.md

 - :arrow_right: Each program block are separated from others by empty lines.

 The **configuration file can be reloaded** during the execution of taskmaster using the `reload` shell command.
 When a reload occur:
-- For the new program blocks, the corresponding processes will be added to the job control.
+- New program blocks: the corresponding processes will be added to the job control.
-- For the deleted program blocks, the corresponding processes will be stopped and removed from the job control.
+- Deleted program blocks: the corresponding processes will be stopped and removed from the job control.
-- For the modified program blocks, the corresponding processes will be stopped, updated and restarted if needed.
+- Modified program blocks: the corresponding processes will be stopped, updated and restarted if needed.
-- For the unchanged program blocks, no action will be take on the corresponding processes.
+- Unchanged program blocks: no action will be take on the corresponding processes.

 > Only `[programblockname]` and `cmd` lines are mandatory in the configuration file, the others lines are optionnal and will take default values if not provided.
 If there is several time the same line inside a programblock, then only the last line will be taken in account.